 “My NDE had healed my fragmented soul,” he writes.
 “It had let me know that I had always been loved, and it also showed me that absolutely everyone else in the universe is loved, too.
 And it had done so while placing my physical body into a state that, by medical science’s current terms, should have made it impossible for me to have experienced anything.”

-Understanding medical science in “current terms” may not be the same as “proof,” but Eben’s story was certainly an excellent adventure.
-While it does not square with the gospel of the kingdom of God—the message of reconciliation that Christ delivered to humankind—elements of his journey are intriguing and call us all to consider the biblical account of what the future does have in store.
+Understanding medical science in current terms may not be the same as proof, but Alexander’s experience was certainly an excellent adventure.
+While it does not square with the gospel of the kingdom of God—the message of reconciliation that Christ delivered to humankind—elements of his journey are intriguing.
+At the very least, they invite us to consider the biblical account of what the future has in store.